|Home > Belief > Capitalism|

 "One America is flowing with the milk of prosperity and the honey of equality."
 King said.
 "That America is the habitat of millions of people who have food and material necessities for their bodies, culture and education for their minds, freedom and human dignity for their spirits. . . .
 But as we assemble here tonight, I'm sure that each of us is painfully aware of the fact that there is another America, and that other America has a daily ugliness about it that transforms the buoyancy of hope into the fatigue of despair.
 Those who live in the other America, are plagued by inadequate, substandard and often dilapidated housing conditions, by "substandard, inferior, quality-less schools," by having to choose between unemployment and low-wage jobs that didn't even pay enough to put food on the table.
 The problem was structural, King said: "This country has socialism for the rich, and 'rugged individualism' for the poor." ~ The Other America

 In short, capitalism is a disease, a cancer of the world that creates war in the name of profits, it requires slaves and not many people realise that our freedom is very limited because our bodies exist in physical slavery to our employer who battles the authorities to pay lower wages while extracting more work while every succeeding generation is dumbed down through degenerative education.

 The only solution is achieving one's own personal salvation and beginning to awaken from their slumber caused by the media's stupification.
 Before it's too late for you, search out a leaf, a bush, a piece of nature or if you are fortunate spent time in the wilderness and meditate.
 Only then will you begin to understand the truth of your existence and begin your walk toward real freedom where you can meet with others on the path.
 When there are enough responsible adults in the world, democracy will begin to work and capitalism will become a servant of the people.

-Authored and Published by NZ Yogi
+Unless specified, all pages are authored and Published by NZ Yogi

 Contact the Author